abuvanth/install-tesseract-ocr/README.md

 for english text

-tesseract test.jpg outputfilename -l tam
+tesseract test.jpg outputfilename -l eng

 you can also use python wrapper named pyocr to automate the process.